BL1NDX3N0N/WinSAT-API-Tutorial/README.md

     }
 }
 ```
 This is just a very basic example.
-For production it is recommended to adjust individual settings of your game based on the hardware that is used.
-Textures are rendered using the GPU and anti aliasing (depending on the method) uses the CPU.
+For production purposes it is recommended that you adjust individual settings of your game based on the hardware component being utilized.
+For example, a low D3D score should result in resolution reduction of both textures and the framebuffer while low CPU scores should result in reduced animation quality, asset streaming activity, CPU-driven physics simulations, etc..
 ### An example application made for demonstration purposes:
 ![An example project created using the WinSAT API.](https://www.dl.dropboxusercontent.com/s/48bl16gaz5ep8bo/Photo%20Mar%2013%2C%207%2053%2051%20PM.jpg?dl=1)